mica-1999/Portfolio/public/css-properties.md

 ```

 ### Using :root and CSS Variables
 Using `:root` and CSS variables is a good practice for reusing styles and maintaining consistency across your project.
-Define your variables in the `:root` selector and use the `var()` function to apply them.

 **Example:**
 ```css